TARGENE/TMLE.jl/docs/src/contributing.md

 Implementing a new estimand requires both the definition of the estimand (see `src/counterfactual_mean_based/estimands.jl` for examples) and the associated estimators.

 The entry point estimators are defined within `src/counterfactual_mean_based/estimators.jl`.
 This is because there has been a focus on implementationsestimands based on the counterfactual mean ``E[Y(T)]``.
-However the estimation procedures are still quite general and could serve as a backbone for future .
+However the estimation procedures are still quite general and could serve as a backbone for future estimands.
+For instance:

 - `get_relevant_factors`: returns the nuisance parameters for a given parameter ``Ψ``.
-- `gradient_and_estimate`: computes the gradient for a given parameter ``Ψ``
+- `gradient_and_estimate`: computes the gradient for a given parameter ``Ψ``.

 ### New Estimators